Padubidri

-Padubidri or Padubidre or Padubedre in Tulu language is a small town in coastal district of Udupi in Karnataka state, India.
+Padubidri /Padubidre (in Kannada) or Paddedra (in Tulu) is a small town in coastal district of Udupi in Karnataka state, India.

 Padubidri is on the way from Udupi to Mangalore route.
-National Highway 17 (now NH 66) passes through Padubidri.
+National Highway 66 (earlier known as NH 17) passes through Padubidri.
 Padubidri is famous for ritual Dakkebali, which is held every two years.
-This ritual is held in odd series of years 2005, 2007 and so on.
+This ritual is held in odd series of years 2025, 2027 and so on.
+Padubidri Blue Flag beach is among the most visited tourist attractions of Udupi district.
 The Nandikoor thermal power plant also known as Udupi thermal power plant is nearby.